AnttiKay/FileCopier/README.md

 ## FileCopier

 Implemented in Java.
 Allows copying of files.
 Uses a thread to read file to copy and a thread to create the copy.
+FileCopier is threadsafe.

 ### Features
 Needs path to file to be copied and the path to where the copied file is saved.